opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 Sample video:

-@htmlonly
-<iframe width="420" height="315" src="https://www.youtube.com/embed/IsXWrcB_Hvs" frameborder="0" allowfullscreen></iframe>
-@endhtmlonly
+@youtube{IsXWrcB_Hvs}

 A full working example is included in the `detect_markers.cpp` inside the `samples/cpp/tutorial_code/objectDetection/`.

 The samples now take input from the command line using cv::CommandLineParser.
 For this file the example parameters will look like:
 @code{.cpp}
 -v=/path_to_opencv/opencv/doc/tutorials/objdetect/aruco_detection/images/singlemarkersoriginal.jpg -d=10
 -c=/path_to_opencv/opencv/samples/cpp/tutorial_code/objectDetection/tutorial_camera_params.yml